nus-cs2103-AY2122S1/ip/README.md

 Refer to docs folder

 # Extra info
-This project is developed using JDK11.
+This project is developed using JDK11 and JavaFX.